-Generally, the waiting list for a first appointment is six months, (see how long the wait is for surgery below) although there may be further waiting for other visits, a second opinion, funding, surgery, endocrinology, speech therapy etc. We work as fast and efficiently as we can, but we have limited resources and as we are a national service there may be waiting involved.
+Generally, the waiting list for a first appointment is approximately 12 months, (see how long the wait is for surgery below) although there may be further waiting for other visits, a second opinion, funding, surgery, endocrinology, speech therapy etc. We work as fast and efficiently as we can, but we have limited resources and as we are a national service there may be waiting involved.

 In addition, many patients miss their appointments without contacting us, often leading to them being discharged from our service as empty appointments could have been given to other patients.

 Why do I have to do the Real life Experience (RLE)?